NotAF0e/PopSimRust/README.md

 An Infinitely unfinished population simulator

-If you wanna give it a try then download the needed libraries then clone the repo and run main.py
+If you want to give it a try then download the needed libraries then clone the repo and run main.py